cars10/elasticvue/README.md

 docker run -p 8080:8080 -v /config.json:/usr/share/nginx/html/api/default_clusters.json cars10/elasticvue
 ```

-Your users will be prompted to optionally import these clusters.

 ### Web version

 > **You have to configure your elasticsearch cluster if you want to use elasticvue via docker**